Jump start a car – the step by step guide to follow!

 By the way…

 You should visit a workshop after all cases of deep discharge in order to investigate the reason for the failure.
-In the case of a battery which is weak due to old age, jump starting is only a very temporary remedy and the problem may recur with the next attempt to start.
+In the case of a battery which is weak due to old age, jump starting is only a very temporary remedy and the problem may reoccur with the next attempt to start.
 If a large number of electrical consumers were the reason for the discharge of a battery which is otherwise OK, it is worth visiting a workshop, as the power reduction due to the loss of active material is permanent.

 - Jump starting fails – now what?